Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 And even more basic: actually read the issue you want to work on and make sure you understand what is being asked.
-If you don't understand the issue, comment to request clarification or move on to some other issue.
+If you don't understand the issue, comment to request clarification or move on to some other issue, or maybe move on to some other Hacktoberfest repository.

 And don't make pull requests just to impose your own opinions on things, such as
 that this project should use Maven, after my having written precisely not that.